zowe/docs-site/docs/user-guide/cli-installplugins.md

     :::

-    You installed Zowe CLI plug-ins.
+    You have successfully installed the Zowe CLI plug-ins.

 ## Validating plug-ins